 Common Kingfishers measure 17 – 19 centimetres in length, weigh between 34 – 46 grams and have a wingspan of 25 centimetres.
 Their beak is around 4 centimetres long and pointed.
-Kingfishers have short, orange coloured legs.
-Kingfishers are very brightly coloured.
-The colour of their wings is a blue/green colour and their upperparts, rump and tail are a bright blue colour.
+Kingfishers have short, orange colored legs.
+Kingfishers are very brightly colored.
+The color of their wings is a blue/green color and their upperparts, rump and tail are a bright blue color.
 Their underparts are bright orange and they have a small, white bib underneath their beaks, on their throats.

 Kingfishers have very keen eyesight.
 The kingfisher has monocular vision (in which each eye is used separately) in the air and binocular vision (in which both eyes are used together) in water.
 The underwater vision is not as a sharp as in the air, however, the ability to judge the distance of moving prey is more important than the sharpness of the image.